Dockerfile

 - Installed packages are immediately available without explicit activation

-- The container is ready to run the ETL pipeline, models, or any other project scripts
+- The container is ready to run retrieval scripts, ML training, forecasting, or any other project scripts